Abortion Pill Reversal

 How much will this cost?

-Costs of the treatment vary depending on the progesterone used.
+The cost of the treatment varies depending on the progesterone used.
 Insurance plans may cover treatment.
 In cases of financial hardship, we will help you find ways to reduce the cost of the treatment.

 What is the treatment to reverse the abortion pill?